foundry-vtt-community/wiki.js/setup/linux-installation.md

 <details><summary>Home network server</summary>

-  <a name="C12b" href="#C12b">C12b.</a> Delete all the text and replace with the following, making sure to replace the `your.hostname.com` and `your.internal.ip.address` portions with your actual domain name:
+  <a name="C12b" href="#C12b">C12b.</a> Delete all the text and replace with the following, making sure to replace the `your.hostname.com` and `your.internal.ip.address` portions with your actual domain name and server internal IP address:

   ```
   # This replaces the existing content in /etc/caddy/Caddyfile